 Unusual Options Activity Insight: U.S. Global Jets ETF

-On Monday, shares of U.S. Global Jets ETF (NYSE:JETS) saw unusual options activity.
-After the option alert, the stock price moved down to $21.49.
+Shares of U.S. Global Jets ETF (NYSE:JETS) saw some unusual options activity on Wednesday.
+Following the unusual option alert, the stock price moved up to $23.27.

 - Option Type: SWEEP